-The success of your project lies in the hands of your development team.
+The success of your project lies in the hands of your software development company.
 Their efficient cooperation will help deliver the product on time and within budget.
 It’s also important what you yourself do – if you don’t communicate efficiently with your team or fail to understand the specifics of working with Node.js teams, many things can go unexpectedly wrong.

 Characteristics of working with Node.js teams

 Depending on the technology you are building the app with, the way your development team will work will be different.
 The first thing to consider is the time scope of your project.
 In the long run, Node.js offers relatively low costs of development.
 Your initial budget will be bigger in comparison to Ruby on Rails, for instance, but with the app’s expansion, scale, new features, and further maintenance, the costs will drop and the development time will be shorter.
 That’s why it’s more efficient to build a demo or an MVP and a prototype your application with Ruby on Rails.
 That said, with RoR, the costs will grow more rapidly with time.

 Node.js is an unopinionated environment, which means that it comes with few guidelines.
 Developers need to pick and write solutions on their own.
 Therefore, at the start of the project, their experience and knowledge about different frameworks should be more extensive than in the case of RoR projects, where many things will be predefined at the get-go.